 Can My Defense Attorney Negotiate A Desk Appearance Ticket With A Prosecutor Before My Court Date?

 Unfortunately, in most circumstances, a criminal defense attorney cannot negotiate a disposition with a prosecutor before you are scheduled to appear in criminal court.
 The reason is simple: At the time when your case is drafted and ready for court, no prosecutor has been assigned to investigate the charges.
 In most counties, a separate Desk Appearance Ticket Unit drafts the criminal charges and the first time a prosecutor sees the case is the day of the court appearance.
 However, depending on the nature of your charges, a criminal defense attorney may be able to negotiate a deal on the day of your court appearance.

 Take Your DAT Seriously.
 Hire an experienced Long Island Defense Attorney To Help.

 Just because you were not taken to central booking after your arrest does not mean that your charges shouldn’t be treated with urgency.
 If you are facing a court appearance after receiving a Desk Appearance Ticket, you may wish to consult with an attorney about your case.
-The legal team at the Law Offices of Francis X. Casale offers free, private consultations.
+The legal team at The Law Offices of Francis X Casale, Jr. PLLC offers free, private consultations.